northsea-sec/glass-proxy/docs/origin-contribution-and-external-context.md

-# Origin, contribution, external context, and influence question

-This document separates five questions that earlier reports repeatedly collapsed:

-1. When did the operator originate the work?
-2. When and where was it publicly disclosed?
-3. Which outside ideas already existed independently?
-4. Could Anthropic have encountered the work?
-5. Is there direct evidence that Anthropic adopted it?

-Similarity is not causation.
-Lack of direct causal evidence is not a denial of the operator’s chronology.
+ "Glass is an independently developed, longitudinal security and systems-engineering program for preserving useful coding-agent work under context and prompt-cache constraints.
+It combined proxy-owned session state, controlled mutation boundaries, archival recovery, split identity, client reverse engineering, replay-led falsification, and provider-native lanes.
+Several underlying ideas have independent prior art; the project’s contribution is the integrated architecture and the unusually complete record of operational failures, corrections, and negative results."

 ## Operator-recorded origin

-The operator records in the September portfolio audit that Glass and its predecessor research began in **early 2025**.
+Started in late 2025 early 2026.
 The work included Claude Thinking Audit, Full Spectrum Analyzer, request/timing analysis, context-control middleware, and the problems later formalized as Glass.

 The March 4, 2026 Session Glass implementation plan is therefore treated as a major redesign and surviving formal specification—not the invention date of the wider research program.